Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Broad Unfaithfulness Problems

 Finally, inspired by the concept of \emph{misinformation} (incorrect or misleading information presented as fact), we define the fifth error type -- \emph{misleading information} that captures other misleading problems besides the other four errors.
 The detailed definitions of the five error types are as follows:

-\textbf{Incorrect coreference} happens when the same anaphora is referred to different entities given the summary and the document.
-The anaphora can be a pronoun (\emph{they}, \emph{she}, \emph{he}, \emph{it}, etc.) or a `determiner (\emph{the}, \emph{this}, \emph{that}, etc.) + noun' phrase.
-This error makes the summary not entailed by the source, which is a clear unfaithfulness problem.
-An example is shown in Summary 1 of Figure~\ref{fig:unfaithfulness-problems-example}, where the mention \emph{that} refers to the sentence --\emph{But they do leave their trash.
+\textbf{Incorrect coreference} happens when the same anaphor is referred to different entities given the summary and the document.
+The anaphor can be a pronoun (\emph{they}, \emph{she}, \emph{he}, \emph{it}, etc.) or a `determiner (\emph{the}, \emph{this}, \emph{that}, etc.) + noun' phrase.
+This error makes the summary not entailed by the source.
+An example is Summary 1 of Figure~\ref{fig:unfaithfulness-problems-example}, where the mention \emph{that} refers to the sentence --\emph{But they do leave their trash.
 Thousands of pounds of it} -- in the document but incorrectly refers to \emph{Most climbers who try don’t succeed in summiting the 29,035-foot-high Mount Everest}.
-Therefore, users who only read the summary may think there is some connection between cleaning up trash and the fact that most climbers do not succeed in summiting the Mount Everest.
+Users who only read the summary may think there is some connection between cleaning up trash and the fact that most climbers do not succeed in summiting the Mount Everest.

-\textbf{Incomplete coreference} happens when an anaphora in the summary has ambiguous or no antecedent.\footnote{ Note that sometimes a `determiner + noun' phrase has no antecedent, but it does not affect the understanding of the summary or there is no antecedent of the mention in the document either.
-In which case, it is \emph{not} an anaphora, and thus we do \emph{not} consider it as an incomplete coreference.} Following the formal definition of entailment, these examples are considered to be entailed by the document.
+\textbf{Incomplete coreference} happens when an anaphor in the summary has ambiguous or no antecedent.\footnote{ Note that sometimes a `determiner + noun' phrase has no antecedent, but it does not affect the understanding of the summary or there is no antecedent of the mention in the document either.
+In which case, it is \emph{not} an anaphor, and thus we do \emph{not} consider it as an incomplete coreference.} Following the formal definition of entailment, these examples are considered to be entailed by the document.
 Nonetheless, it sometimes can still cause unfaithfulness, as it leads to `ambiguous interpretation'.
 For example, given the source ``Jack eats an orange.
-John eats an apple'' and the sentence ``He eats an apple,'' the faithfulness of the sentence depends entirely on whom ``he'' is.
+John eats an apple'' and the faithfulness of ``He eats an apple'' depends entirely on whom ``he'' is.
 Figure~\ref{fig:unfaithfulness-problems-example} illustrates an example of incomplete coreference, where Summary 2 starts with \emph{that's why}, but readers of that summary do not know the actual reason.
 Please refer to Figure~\ref{fig:coreference-example} in the Appendix for another example with a dangling pronoun and ambiguous antecedents.